 Day hikes in the rain can be so much fun and yes, you can do it safely.
 Just be sure to do your research first.

 Avoid areas prone to flash flooding and trails with water crossings.
 Additionally, avoid slippery rock scrambles or steep trails when hiking in bad weather.

-Wear the right materials and pay special attention to waterproofing your gear and backpack.
+Wear the right clothing and pay special attention to waterproofing your gear and backpack.
 And don’t forget the trekking poles!